simonjones864/react-native-blue-billywig-player/README.md

 ## Usage

-Import the component from the module.
+Importing the component from the module.

 ```js
 import { BBPlayer } from "@simonjones864/react-native-blue-billywig-player";